CertifaiAI/car-plate-recognition/model_training_pipelines/README.md

 2. Van
 3. NumberPlate

+## Data Augmentation
+Currently there are 4 types of augmentations using the script, you can add up the methods to get different result

+There are 4 augmentation methods
+1. Add noise
+2. Add brightness or remove brightness
+3. Rotate
+4. Horizontal Flip

 ## Train, Test, Split scripts for object detections
 python train_test_valid.py --dir experiments --train_out train --test_out test --valid_out valid
 dir         = directory of database